ijpatter1/live-project/README.md

 ## Other Skills Used

+Working with a team

+Daily stand-ups

+Retrospective and sprint review

+Working in PyCharm and Microsoft Azure DevOps

+Checking in and pushing code daily

 ## Future plans

 I created this web app to automate a process that I personally go through.
 I intend on turning this project into a fully functioning web app that will aggregate free stock market data to enable trading strategies that profit from the share price movements caused by the earnings season.